No 2 Willow Road

 Fans of modern architecture will want to swing past this property, the central house in a block of three designed by the ‘structural...

 Hampstead Heath Ponds

-Set in the midst of the gorgeous heath, the three ponds offer a slightly chilly dip surrounded by wild shrubbery.
-The men’s pond is a...
+Set in the midst of the gorgeous heath, Hampstead's three bathing ponds (men's, women's and mixed) offer a cooling dip in murky brown...

 At the bottom of the heath hides this gem of a pub, a 19th-century cottage with a gorgeous beer garden.
 The interior is wonderfully...

 Although the Stag is a fantastic pub for craft beer, it's known in North London for its outstanding food – the Sunday roast and...

 Keats House information

 This elegant Regency house was home to the golden boy of the Romantic poets from 1818 to 1820.
 The house is sparsely furnished but does a good job of conveying what daily life would have been like in Keats’ day.

 Never short of generous mates, Keats was persuaded to take refuge in this house by Charles Armitage Brown, and it was here that he met his fiancée Fanny Brawne, literally the girl next door.
 He wrote his most celebrated poem, 'Ode to a Nightingale', while sitting under a long-gone plum tree in the garden in 1819.